Photo credit: Josh Theus

 Cass Donish was born and raised in Greater Los Angeles.
 Their most recent poetry collection, Your Dazzling Death (Knopf, 2024), won the Publishing Triangle's Audre Lorde Award and was shortlisted for a Lambda Literary Award.

 Donish's two previous collections are The Year of the Femme (University of Iowa Press, 2019), chosen by Brenda Shaughnessy as winner of the Iowa Poetry Prize and shortlisted for the Julie Suk Award; and Beautyberry (Slope Editions, 2018).
 Their nonfiction chapbook, On the Mezzanine (Gold Line Press, 2019), was chosen by Maggie Nelson as winner of the Gold Line Press Chapbook Competition.
+An interdisciplinary writer, educator, and performer, Donish has writing appearing or forthcoming in American Poetry Review, Cincinnati Review, Colorado Review, Denver Quarterly, Gettysburg Review, Guernica, The Offing, Pleiades, Poem-a-Day, Texas Review, Tupelo Quarterly, VICE, and elsewhere.

-An interdisciplinary writer, educator, and singer, Donish has writing appearing or forthcoming in American Poetry Review, Cincinnati Review, Colorado Review, Denver Quarterly, Gettysburg Review, Guernica, The Offing, Pleiades, Poem-a-Day, Texas Review, Tupelo Quarterly, VICE, and elsewhere.
 Donish holds a BA in English and Comparative Religions from the University of Washington.
-After taking seven years away from school, during which they taught ESL in Prague and San Francisco and worked as an editor for an educational software company in Seattle, they earned an MA in geography from the University of Oregon, where they researched the ways in which diverse communities of artists and grassroots art spaces contest gentrification in San Francisco's Mission District.
-Their research complicates the dominant narrative that the arts contribute to gentrifying processes, illuminating how this narrative tends to center white artists and newcomers, erasing BIPOC artists and long-standing community members.
-A founding editor of The Spectacle, Donish earned an MFA from Washington University in St. Louis, where they received an Olin Fellowship, served as the Junior Fellow in Poetry, and later returned as an invited Guest Lecturer.
-They earned a PhD in English from the University of Missouri, specializing in queer and feminist ecologies and ecopoetics.
-Donish has taught creative writing at Washington University in St. Louis, the University of Missouri, Kenyon Review Young Writers Workshop, Ashland University's low-residency MFA program, Seattle's Hugo House, and Portland's Tin House Workshops.
-Their current writing explores the interconnections between grief, ecology, gender, traumatic loss, healing, and relationships with place.
-They live in Columbia, Missouri, where they co-founded the Nightjar Arts Collective.
+After taking seven years away from school, during which they taught ESL in Prague and San Francisco and worked as an editor for an educational software company in Seattle, they earned an MA in cultural geography from the University of Oregon, where they researched the ways in which diverse artists and grassroots art spaces contest gentrification in San Francisco's Mission District.
+Their research complicates the dominant narrative that the arts contribute to gentrifying processes, illuminating how this narrative tends to center white artists and newcomers, erasing BIPOC artists, culture workers, and long-standing community members who are engaged in creative and spatial forms of community empowerment.

 Donish's work was formerly published under the name Cassie Donish.